Savers

 Go to the retirement calculator

-• 5% of your gross income (wages before taxes and other deductions) will be contributed to your account.
+• 5% of your total pay (wages before taxes and other deductions) will be invested to start.

 • The first $1,000 of your funds will be invested in our Emergency Savings Fund.
 All contributions after the initial $1,000 will be invested in a “Target Retirement Date” fund that changes based on your expected retirement date.